Sanusi Lamido Sanusi: Islam

 Sanusi's position has two underlying themes: Islam is concerned with justice and should not be a tool for self-seeking political agendas, and the violent persecution of the Sufi orders by Wahhabist fundamentalists counters genuine Muslim interests.
 He has written about the role of women in society in his paper, Shariah and the Woman Question.
 And has also described his views on non-Muslims.
 Sanusi has adopted the mainstream position that zakat is an instrument for redistributing income, arguing in favour of giving the role of redistribution to the government.

 Sanusi has also advocated for family planning to solve almajiranci.
 He has called for an end to child marriage, women empowerment, use of mosques for education.
 He has said that polygamy is increasing poverty in the region and supports population planning.
-He has also defended his views on Islam in Africa – and has opposed the external influence on the continents religious life, "Wahhabism and Salafism have a certain intolerance in common with groups such as Boko Haram.
+He has also defended his views on Islam in Africa – and has opposed the external influence on the continent's religious life, "Wahhabism and Salafism have a certain intolerance in common with groups such as Boko Haram.
 Islam in Africa has its own schools of thought, its ancient empires and its own history.
 And we have no need for Saudi Arabia and Iran to explain Islam to us."